Learn more about LLCs and C Corps, including the pros and cons of each.

 Here are a few benefits that come with forming an LLC:

 As mentioned earlier, this structure protects the owners from being held personally responsible for debts.
-Should the company go bankrupt or face a lawsuit, for example, any personal assets belonging to the owners and/or investors cannot be sought after.
+Should the company go bankrupt or face a lawsuit, for example, any personal assets belonging to the owners and/or investors usually can’t be sought after.

 All profits are passed to the owners and are taxed as personal income instead of corporate taxes.
-This avoids the “double taxation” of the owners and the company as a whole.
-Self-employment taxes can also be reduced if you operate as an LLC.
+This avoids the “double taxation” that corporations face, in which profits are taxed at both the corporate and personal levels.

 LLCs have no board of directors, meaning that annual meetings to choose new board members aren’t required.
 This also allows the LLC to be run with more freedom and flexibility.